Daysy does not equate contraception! We help you to determine exactly WHEN you have to use contraception.

 Calculating your ovulation date with the fertility tracker Daysy is simpler, faster and more precise!

 You want to calculate your ovulation?
 Daysy helps you with that!

-Daysy is a modern fertility computer with a highly sensitive test prod that calculates your fertility based on your morning basal temperature with an accuracy of 99,4%!
+Daysy is a modern fertility computer with a highly sensitive test prod that calculates your fertility based on your morning basal temperature!
 It works simple and fast: All you need to do is take your temperature prior to getting up in the morning.
 Measure underneath the tongue using Daysy for just 30 to a maximum of 60 seconds

 and confirm after a signal whether you are currently on your period.
 That’s it, you’re done!
 Directly after measuring, Daysy displays to you whether or not you will be fertile during the next 24 hours.
 This way you can comfortably make use of each one of your fertile days in order to get pregnant as soon as possible, but without having to do complicated calculations yourself.
 If you want to plan even better, you can additionally use Daysy's app.
 It displays your temperature curve, your cycle calendar and a practical preview of your fertility during the next month.
 This way, you will know in advance when to make sure you get to spend time with your partner.

-Daysy offers you 99,4% precision in calculating your fertile and infertile days.
+Daysy helps you to calculate your fertile and infertile days.
 This very good value is made possible by Daysy‘s sophisticated algorithm and data from five million evaluated female cycles.
 30 years of research and studies have gone into Daysy, and it has already proven itself thousands of times.

 Use Daysy to calculate your ovulation date and get to know your body better.
 You can help your plan for a baby along with natural methods just by knowing your ovulation date, because pregnancy is all about the right timing!